 Expressions of Interest are to be submitted via email to EOI@merton.gov.uk.

-The council will evaluate and communicate the decision of the EOI in accordance with the guidance provided by the Department of Communities & Local Government (DCLG).
+The council will evaluate and communicate the decision of the EOI in accordance with the guidance provided by the Department of Communities and Local Government (DCLG).
 A link to DCLG Statutory Guidance is provided at the bottom of the page.

 What should be included in an EOI